nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-navigate-to-a-react-native-component.md

 You'll remember earlier when we created our `Dashboard`, we had a `goToProfile` function, a `goToRepos` function, and a `goToNotes` function.
 Each of these were invoked when a user pressed on a certain `<TouchableHightlight>` button.
-But because we didn't have the repositories component finished, we just console.log, `'Go to repos'`.
+But because we didn't have the `Repositories` component finished, we just `console.log('Go to repos')`.

 We start by copying what we did in `goToProfile` and pasting it into `goToRepos`.
 What we're going to do now is, instead of just logging that, let's actually take the user to the `Repositories` component.
 The title, let's call it `'Repos'`.